 © All Rights Reserved exkay

-KLIA Express is a dedicated high-speed train service which travels between the airport and the City Air Terminal at KL Sentral in the city centre in just 28 minutes.
-The fare for one-way is RM35.
+KLIA Express is a dedicated high-speed rail service which travels between the airport and the City Air Terminal at KL Sentral in the city centre in just 28 minutes (or 33 minutes to/from Terminal 2).
+A single trip ticket costs RM35.
 From KL Sentral, there are Light Rail Transit (LRT) (metro), inter-city rail, monorail, buses and taxis available to take you to your destination.
-Operating hours are from 05:00am to midnight.
-Trains run on frequencies of 15 minutes from 05:00am to 09:00am and from 4:00pm to 10:00pm, and 20 minutes at other times.
+Operating hours are from 05:00 to 01:00.
+Trains run on frequencies of 15 to 20 minutes.

-If you're renting a car, expressways are connected along the way to the city centre.
-Simply follow the road signs that say either Kuala Lumpur or KLCC (Kuala Lumpur City Centre) as you drive along the expressways.
-Speed limit on most parts of the expressways is 110 km/h and reduced to 80 to 90 km/h as you get nearer to the city.
+If you're driving, simply follow the road signs to your destination.
+Top speed limit on most parts of the expressways is 110 km/h and reduced to 80 to 90 km/h as you get nearer to the city.
 Roads in the city have speed limits of between 50 and 80 km/h.
-If you're new here and on a rental car, you would probably take longer than the one hour travelling time to get to the city centre.
+If you are heading towards Kuala Lumpur city centre, the expressway route

 © All Rights Reserved Neil-Sonia